Possible late effects of breast cancer treatment on the heart

 Some treatments for breast cancer may increase the risk of getting heart problems years later.
 Small changes to your lifestyle can help to reduce the risk of these problems and of other health problems.

-You will have been monitored closely during and after treatment to reduce the risk of this happening.
-And most women won’t ever experience any effects on the heart.
-But it may help to understand more about it and how you can help look after your heart.
+You will have been monitored closely during and after treatment to reduce the risk of heart problems developing.
+Most women won’t ever experience any effects on the heart.
+But it may help to understand more about them and how you can help look after your heart.

 Having an early menopause due to your treatment may also increase the risk of heart problems.
 This is because oestrogen and progesterone help protect the heart.
-Hormonal drugs, called aromatase inhibitors, may also increase the risk of heart problems.
+Hormonal drugs, called aromatase inhibitors, may also increase the risk of high cholesterol, which can lead to heart problems.

-Trastuzumab (Herceptin) can damage the heart, so it’s not given to women with heart conditions.
+Trastuzumab (Herceptin) can cause changes in the heart, particularly in women who already have heart disease.
+Because of this, it’s not given to women with some types of heart conditions.
 Tests are done before treatment and women are checked regularly throughout and after treatment.

 We’ve included a list of symptoms that can be linked with heart problems.
 But they can be caused by lots of other things.
-As problems can occur many years after treatment, you may need to remind your doctor of the cancer treatments you had in the past.
+As problems can occur many years after treatment, you may need to remind your doctor about the cancer treatments you’ve had.